 - Breach of duty

 Everyone has a duty of care when sharing the road with other drivers, pedestrians, and cyclists.
 Duty of care is broadly defined as the type of behavior expected of a reasonable person under normal circumstances.

 For example, stopping for pedestrians at crosswalks is part of a driver’s duty of care.
 Conversely, a pedestrian’s duty of care is to stop at an intersection when the traffic lights signal them to do so.

 Establishing what duty of care is allows us to identify when there is a breach of duty.
 Using the above examples, a driver has breached his or her duty of care if they attempt to pass through a crosswalk with pedestrians in the way without yielding.

 Breach of Duty

-It is also possible for somebody to breach a duty of care.
-For example, if a pedestrian attempts to cross a busy intersection when the traffic lights tell them otherwise.
+To hold another party liable for your injuries and other losses, we must prove that they acted negligently and breached their duty of care.
+An example of this might include a pedestrian who attempts to cross a busy intersection when the traffic lights tell them otherwise.